Last Updated: February 2023

 - To fraud prevention and other similar agencies, and other financial institutions, with whom information is shared for money laundering checking and fraud prevention purposes;

-- To persons to whom we give our rights or obligations
+- To persons to whom we give our rights or obligations;

-- To a prospective seller or buyer in the event that we sell or buy any business or assets or if all or substantially all of our assets are acquired by a third party, in which case personal data held by us about our employees will be one of the transferred assets;
+- To a prospective seller or buyer in the event that we sell or buy any business or assets or if all or substantially all of our assets are acquired by a third party, in which case personal information held by us about our employees will be one of the transferred assets;

 - To national and international regulatory, enforcement or exchange bodies or courts anywhere in the world or at their request;

 - As required by applicable law or regulations; and

 - To any third party to whom you authorize us to disclose your personal information.

 7. HOW THE FIRM PROTECTS YOUR PERSONAL INFORMATION